gnolang/gno/docs/getting-started/using-gnokey.md

 gnokey maketx call
 ```

-:::info `call` uses gas
+:::info `Call` uses gas

-Using `call` to call an exported function will use up gas, even if the function
+Using `Call` to call an exported function will use up gas, even if the function
 does not modify on-chain state.
 If you are calling such a function, you can use
 the [`query` functionality](#query) for a read-only call which does not use gas.